-- MVAP 5.27 HHDR development should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels. - MVAP 5.28 These neighborhoods should provide neighborhood edge pedestrian trails, bikeways, and frequent, convenient accommodations to facilitate potential bus and transit shuttle services for the neighborhood, to provide for attractive, effective non-motorized mobility options in this area. - MVAP 5.29 HHDR uses shall be located in areas of the neighborhoods that are located away from Highway 74, as it would be realigned. - MVAP 5.30 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.
+- MVAP 5.23 5.21 Fifty percent At least 50% of the Highway 74-7th Street/Ellis Avenue Neighborhood shall be developed in accordance with the HHDR land use designation. - MVAP 5.24 5.22 HHDR development should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels. - MVAP 5.25 5.23 Land uses in addition to HHDR development may include, but are not limited to, a variety of neighborhood supportive retail commercial, office, community and civic uses, and parks and trails. - MVAP 5.26 5.24 This neighborhood should include internal pedestrian paths and trails, paseos, and bikeways, to facilitate convenient internal alternative transportation access between the various uses within the neighborhood. - MVAP 5.27 5.25 This neighborhood should provide neighborhood edge pedestrian trails, bikeways, and frequent, convenient accommodations to facilitate potential bus and transit shuttle services for the neighborhood, to provide for attractive, effective non-motorized mobility options in this area. - MVAP 5.28 5.26 HHDR uses shall be located in areas of this neighborhood that are located away from Highway 74, as it would be realigned.

+MVAP 5.29 5.27 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.